-5. FAR 16.306(d) describes two types of cost-plus-fixed-fee contracts: completion and term.
-Completion contracts define a specific deliverable and budget, allowing for increased effort without increased fee if the project goes over budget.
-The FSET-II task order is "term" form contract, meaning that the contract defines a level of effort over a specific time, with payment upon satisfactory completion of that period.
-FAR 16.306(d).
-6. The FSET I contract provides for the issuance of "term" task orders, which it describes as follows:
+5. FAR 16.306(d), describes two types of cost-plus-fixed-fee contracts: completion and term.
+Completion contracts define a specific deliverable and budget, allowing for increased effort without increased fees if the project goes over budget.
+The FSET-II task order is a "term" form contract, meaning that the contract defines a level of effort over a specific time, with payment upon satisfactory completion of that period.
+Id.

+6. The FSET II contract provides for the issuance of "term" task orders, which it describes as follows: